 Christine A. Allan - Contemporary Mixed Media Artist

 “My work is an exploration as well as a reaction to the world around me.
-I am intrigued by the idea of what is art and how art can overcome the incommunicable aspects of our lives.
+I am intrigued by the idea of what art is and how art can overcome the incommunicable aspects of our lives.
 Using a mix of mediums and materials, I enjoy the process of exploring those mediums in colour and form.
 Working within the process, the work emerges, revealing a subtle interplay of connections between conceptual schemata and sensuous experience.
+I want the viewer to

 International artist Christine A. Allan, was born in the prairie province of Manitoba, Canada.